-As a football coach, you probably understand the critical secret to choosing the best soccer drills for kids: ensuring they are having fun.
+As a soccer coach, you probably understand that the secret to choosing the best soccer drills for kids is mixing fun with repetition.
 Soccer is all about having fun regardless of age.
-Being able to offer this makes it easy to keep young players engaged while on the pitch.
+Offering this makes it easy to keep young players engaged while on the pitch.
 But most importantly, it intensifies their love for the game.
 This is critical if they are to play competitive soccer later in life.

-In this post, we’ve rounded up 6 fun soccer drills for kids that will make your coaching sessions both enjoyable and fruitful.
+In this post, we’ve rounded up 16 fun soccer drills for kids that will make your coaching sessions both enjoyable and fruitful.
 These activities are rated as U12 soccer drills.
 They are designed to encourage and develop techniques and individual creative play while keeping the sessions fun.

-Before getting into the drills, here are a few fundamental reasons why you should strive to make your coaching sessions fun.
+Before getting into the drills, here are a few fundamental reasons why you should strive to make your coaching sessions with kids fun.

 To keep them motivated

 Young players can easily get disinterested in an activity if they no longer deem it fun.
 Soccer is not an exemption.
-Conversely, they will be eagerly looking forward to the next training session if the drills are fun.
+Conversely, they will eagerly look forward to the next training session if the drills are fun.

-Practice leads to perfection of football skills.
-Unfortunately, repetition is the number one reason why kids lose interest in a particular activity.
-By making the activities fun and engaging, each training session will be fresh, and your players can improve on their abilities without getting bored easily.
+Practice leads to the perfection of soccer skills.
+Unfortunately, repetition is the number one reason kids lose interest in a particular activity.
+By making the activities fun and engaging, each training session will be fresh, and your players can improve their abilities without getting bored quickly.

 Promotes a stress-free environment